Where to stay

 Is staying on Disney property worth it?

 For most families, yes — but it depends on your priorities.
 On-property perks include Early Theme Park Entry (30 min before official open), Extended Evening Hours at select parks for deluxe resort guests, free Disney transportation to all parks, and convenient theming.
-Off-property hotels in Lake Buena Vista or Kissimmee can be 30-50% cheaper, with the trade-off of needing to drive and pay parking ($30/day).
+Off-property hotels in Lake Buena Vista or Kissimmee usually run noticeably less per night, with the trade-off of needing to drive and pay daily parking.
 Best for first-time visitors: on-property.
 Best for budget-conscious families: off-property with a rental car.

 Which Universal hotels include free Express Unlimited?

-Three Universal Premier hotels include free Universal Express Unlimited Pass for the entire stay (up to two guests per room, both USF and Islands of Adventure, every day): Hard Rock Hotel, Loews Portofino Bay Hotel, and Loews Royal Pacific Resort.
-At Epic Universe, Helios Grand Hotel includes the same benefit.
-Express Unlimited normally costs $130-180 per person per day, so this perk often justifies the higher hotel rate if you're doing 3+ Universal days.
+Three Universal Premier hotels include free Universal Express Unlimited Pass for the entire stay (for EVERY guest registered in the room, both USF and Islands of Adventure, every day): Hard Rock Hotel, Loews Portofino Bay Hotel, and Loews Royal Pacific Resort.
+Helios Grand Hotel at Epic Universe does NOT include Express Pass — Express for Epic Universe must be purchased separately.
+The Premier free Express does NOT cover Epic Universe, Volcano Bay, or Halloween Horror Nights.
+Express Unlimited normally costs $130-180 per person per day, so this perk often justifies the higher hotel rate if you are doing 3+ Universal days.

 How far is International Drive from the parks?